-On June 28, 2018, the DEC issued a new General Permit (GP-0-18-002) for Lake Ontario Erosion Control which covers the same Lake Ontario and St. Lawrence River Shoreline areas as GP-0-17-006.
-Applications for coverage must be received by the DEC prior to April 30, 2019.
-The expiration date to complete work under this permit has been extended to September 30, 2019.
+On April 30, 2019, the DEC issued a NEW General Permit (GP-0-19-003) for Lake Ontario Erosion Control which covers the same Lake Ontario and St. Lawrence River Shoreline areas as GP-0-17-006 and GP-0-18-002.
+Applications for coverage must be received by the DEC prior to April 30, 2020 with work completed by September 30, 2020.

 Details of the DEC GP and instructions for applicants can be found at: http://www.dec.ny.gov/permits/89343.html.

 a.)
-All projects involving tree removal in any of the affected counties
+All projects involving tree removal in any of the affected counties.

 b.)
-For projects in federal jurisdictional wetlands in: Towns of Huron and Wolcott, Wayne County and all Towns in Cayuga and Oswego Counties
+For projects in federal jurisdictional wetlands in: Towns of Huron and Wolcott, Wayne County and all Towns in Cayuga and Oswego Counties.

 c.)
 For any work subject to this permit in the Towns of Sandy Creek and Richland, Oswego County, and the Towns of Henderson and Ellisburg, Jefferson County.